themanwiththeplan-eng/text-encryption/README.md

 ## Why I'm Making This Application

 I would like to gain a deeper understanding of the algorithms that go into encryption and cryptography.
-I take an immense interest in cybersecurity and security research outside of development and to learn implementation of cybersecurity elements with in development is something I'm very interested in.
+I take an immense interest in cybersecurity and security research outside of development and to learn implementation of cybersecurity elements within development is something I'm very interested in.
 This for me is a stepping stone to eventually be able to develop tooling and other things that I and other people can use for security research.